How many WordPress websites do you have?

 You will be taken through the setup process, which is outlined in detail on WPBeginner.com

-Depending on how many blogs you’re going to run and the content of those blogs, you’ll need to carefully consider hosting options.
+Depending on how many blogs you’re going to run and the content of those blogs, you’ll need to carefully consider hosting options for your WordPress Multisite network.
 If you’re just running some hobby blogs, shared hosting is probably perfectly acceptable.
-However, if you’re running high-traffic blogs or ecommerce stores, you’ll want to look into dedicated servers and possibly cloud hosting.
+However, if you’re running high-traffic blogs, own websites, or ecommerce stores, you’ll want to look into dedicated servers and possibly cloud hosting.

 When you’re going to use Multisite for a large number of WordPress websites, you’re better off with dedicated or managed hosting.
-This is how you’ll get more resources, customized specs, and you won’t have to worry about your site (or anyone else’s site) crashing because of overused resources.
+This provides more resources, customized specs, and ensures your own sites won’t crash due to resource overuse from other users.

 Are you overwhelmed just thinking about installing Multisite and connecting all of your blogs?
 Contact us and we’ll set you up with a seamless installation that integrates all the blogs in your WordPress network.
 We’ll also double down on security to make sure your WordPress network is secure.